OKR Framework; What you need to know and how to increase your OKR success

 Is an OKR framework being sold?

-We are seeing OKRs sold as semi-magical solutions, as eluded to above, simple and easy to do without the need for complexity like a .
+We are seeing OKRs sold as semi-magical solutions, as eluded to above, simple and easy to do without the need for complexity like a framework.

-Without experience and a solid , it is very unlikely an is going to land effectively and lend towards the .
+Without experience and a solid framework, it is very unlikely an OKR implementation is going to land effectively and lend progress towards the business goal.

-Many organisations are looking to Agile coaches to fill the void, and some, perhaps armed with ‘s book, are all too happy to oblige, despite exhibiting a lack of OKR expertise.
+Many organisations are looking to Agile coaches to fill the void, and some, perhaps armed with John Doerr's book, are all too happy to oblige, despite exhibiting a lack of OKR expertise.

 If you are an agile coach looking to explore moving into this space get in touch, we can train and support this ambition) or have a look at our OKR Training.